Mark-MDO47/ArduinoClass/05_ThatIsNotAll/README.md

-# It is a wide world out there!
+# It is a wide world out there

 I hope that this sparks your interest in doing fun electronics hobby projects!
 I may teach some classes on other parts of the hobby electronics and software world if there is interest.
 I am hoping to meet folks with interests in some of the hobbies I have.